Book a demo

 360° Product Preview.
 Customers see the t-shirt from every side before they approve.
 Front, back, left sleeve, right sleeve — all rendered in real time as artwork is placed.
 What you see is what gets printed.
 Confidence at checkout.
 Fewer returns.
 Fewer reprints.

 Decorator-Ready Output.
-Every product is onboarded with the production specs of leading European decorators including Texam, Lynka, Drukbaas, Brezo, Araco International, and BQS Textiles.
+Every product is onboarded with the production specs of leading European decorators including Texam, Lynka, Drukbaas, Brezo, Araco International and BQS Textiles.
 Files go straight to production — no reformatting required.
-Embroidery digitising coming soon.
+Embroidery visualisation and DST file generation are in testing with our first partners.

 Design every area.
 In one flow.